-Wan also adds that according to the sources that are close with the Chinese police, which leads over the area that GXChain’s main office is located in, the executives of the company are being kept in police custody for further investigation about the case.
+Wan also adds that the sources that are close to the Chinese police.
+It leads over the area that GXChain’s main office is located in.
+The executives of the company kept in police custody for further investigation about the case.

-Moreover, she also explains that the police might have raided on GXChain because it deals with personal credit data, which is a highly sensitive business in China now.
+Moreover, she also explains that the police might have raided on GXChain.
+It deals with personal credit data, which is a highly sensitive business in China now.

-Due to the police investigation, GXChain’s cryptocurrency has dropped by some 30% in the past day, falling to a market cap of $35Million and nearly falling out of this cryptomarket’s top 100 coins.
+Due to the police investigation, GXChain’s cryptocurrency has dropped by some 30% in the past day.
+It is falling to a market cap of $35Million and nearly falling out of this cryptomarket’s top 100 coins.

 Battle against Cryptocurrency in China

 Formerly known as the world’s crypto-capital, the Chinese government started its clampdown on cryptocurrency in 2017, after it placed a blanket ban on ICOs, bitcoin, and other virtual currencies.
 In April 2018, authorities stated that they had shut down all businesses relating to ICOs and cryptocurrency.

 Also, in March 2019, the Beijing Internet Finance Industry Association issued a publication, warning the public ICOs, IEOs, and STOs were illegal.

 Think we missed something?
 Let us know in the comments section below.